Skip to content

 • The normative skill body lives in skills/helix/SKILL.md and nowhere else.

-• The artifact catalog lives in workflows/ and nowhere else.
+• The artifact-type catalog lives in workflows/ and nowhere else.

-• If a runtime requires a shim — a manifest, wrapper, or packaging document — that shim lives inside the per-runtime guide, clearly marked as runtime-specific.
+• If a runtime requires a shim (a manifest, wrapper, or packaging document), that shim lives inside the per-runtime guide, explicitly marked as runtime-specific.
 It does not get pushed back into skills/ or workflows/.